sebinsua/conventional-component/README.md

 ### Redux

-The best way to understand how the state can be hoisted into Redux is to read [some example code in which this is done (`ReduxTest`)](./example/src/Redux).
+The best way to understand how the state can be hoisted into Redux is to read [some example code in which this is done](./example/src/Redux).

 #### Component